Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Well-posedness

 \section{Well-posedness}

-In \cite{KurZwa2015} it was shown that there is a boundary triple associated to the wave equation in the Dirac representation.
-In this section we show that we can also associate a boundary triple to the wave equation in the Lagrange representation.
+In \cite{KurZwa2015} the existence of a boundary triple associated to the wave equation in the Dirac representation was shown.
+In this section, we show that we can also associate a boundary triple to the wave equation in the Lagrange representation.
 This will allow us to parameterize all maximally dissipative boundary conditions.